iamadeadpixel/VU-PixelsMod_FlashHit/README.md

 # FlashHit Full revamped and code optimized version
 - This release is now in it own repo instance.

-# Welcome to Version 1.0.3
+# Welcome to Version 1.0.3-b
 # Last Update: 04-05-2023
-- Update fix in code for landvehicles.lua
+- Update and fix in LandVehicles.lua

 # Previous Update: 03-05-2023
 - Added more pimped vehicle data